First FDA-Cleared AI Agent and LLM Enabled Device Confirmed

 • Keep LLM outputs away from final clinical decision authority unless you can validate and control that role.

-• Convert free-form conversation into structured fields with schema checks, confirmations, and audit logs.
+• Unless you want a De Novo, convert free-form conversation into structured fields with schema checks, confirmations, and audit logs.

-• Put deterministic clinical logic behind the structured-data boundary.
+• Unless you want a De Novo, Put deterministic clinical logic behind the structured-data boundary.

 • Define escalation, lock-out, contraindication, and "insufficient information" paths.